Ahhh! It’s early Wednesday morning – it must be market day!

 The pretty rural township of Murwillumbah nestles in the centre of the lush Tweed Valley on the far north coast of New South Wales, close to the pristine coastline.
 Heritage listed Mount Warning, towers in the background – the central volcanic remnant of an ancient shield volcano, and the eastern most point of Australia to catch the sun’s rays each morning.

 I call it ‘my mountain’ which always triggers an hilarious lecture from my grandchildren about sharing.
-The mountain is a special place for others as well.
+The mountain, Wollumbin, is a special place for others as well.
 It remains a place of cultural and traditional significance to the Bundjalung people and is a sacred site for ceremonies and initiation rites.

 I love the countryside around Murwillumbah.
 It’s a tapestry of rolling green hills and gently flowing rivers.
 The rich volcanic soil produces sugar cane, bananas and many fruit and vegetable crops in abundance.
 Galleries, arts and crafts abound in the quaint art-deco town and the surrounding small village communities, alluding to the diverse demographic and making it a favourite for day trippers.